mleukam/Pipeline-practice/README.md

 # Pipeline-practice #

 ## Overview ##
 This is a practice pipeline for sample WES data that was already analyzed by CRI.
+It will include two major subsets:
+1. Preprocessing
+2. Variant calling

-The purposes of this pipeline are to:
+The educational purposes of this pipeline are to:
 1. Develop usable and portable code for preprocessing and variant calling
 2. Practice using and troubleshooting the tools with real data
 3. Gather information on the resources and time required for each analysis in Gardner HPC